 This kit had three creations – a xylophone, a tambourine, and a dancing streamer.
 We began with the tambourine because it was easy and Liz wanted to play with one “very very much!”
 With a little help from me – both reading and showing her how to get started – she had her tambourine built in no time.

 The xylophone appeared at first glance to be more difficult to make, but because the pieces were bigger my daughter was able to more of the work herself.
 She was quite proud of that.
 There are stamps involved in this project so that only added to the excitement – every kid loves to stamp things.

 Finally, the dancing streamer was basically an art project.
 It was fun, and once I set up the area to work she had no problem completing the task on her own.
 She’d then run around the house with the streamer and tambourine in her hands, making a joyous ruckus.
 It was like a G-Rated Woodstock!

 I liked how age-appropriate this kit was.
 All of the activities held Liz’s attention well, and she really enjoyed both making and playing with her creations.

 The materials were sturdy, and everything was included that you needed to get going on building right away.
 Since there’s natural excitement on getting a package in the mail, it’d be a shame to squash that enthusiasm with a missing part or two.
 We had to deal with none of that.

 The only suggestion I have is maybe to have the instructions in video format as well as on a page.
 I get we want to help kids learn to read, but some can’t at this age.
 It’d be nice for them to see the instructions on a screen as well.

 If you are looking for something that’s fun, geared at your 3-4 year old’s abilities, and you can participate in too – the Koala Crate is a perfect choice.
-It’s only drawback is it’s strength as well – this is only made for pre-school children.
+The only drawback is a strength as well – this is only made for pre-school children.
 It targets that niche and serves it well.
 It’s a good value for the time and fun level it provides.